Woman burning love letters sparks Nebraska apartment fire

-LINCOLN, Neb.
-(AP) — It seems this love was too hot to handle.
+LINCOLN, Neb. — It seems this love was too hot to handle.

 Police in Lincoln say a 19-year-old woman sparked an apartment fire Monday by burning love letters from her ex in her bedroom.